Christmas Eve pub shooting: Murder arrest over death of Elle Edwards

 Four men were also injured, including a 28-year-old who was critically hurt.
 The force said his condition was no longer life-threatening.

+Paying tribute to her on social media, her younger sister Lucy described Ms Edwards as her "soulmate" who was "beautiful, inside and out".

+Det Supt Sue Coombs said the two new arrests brought the number held "in connection with the tragic death of Elle to five".

-Det Supt Sue Coombs said although extensive work was "going on from our dedicated teams... and a great deal of intelligence has come in, I would still ask that anyone who has information and has yet to come forward, does so".
+She added that although extensive work was going on "from our dedicated teams" and a "great deal of intelligence" had been gathered, she still wanted "anyone who has information and has yet to come forward" to do so.

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk